mrodrig/json-2-csv/README.md

-# Convert JSON documents to CSV
+# Convert JSON to CSV or CSV to JSON

 This node module will convert an array of JSON documents to a CSV string.